Chance-Constrained DC Optimal Power Flow Using Constraint-Informed Statistical Estimation: Computational Experiments

 \subsection{Computational Time}

-We compare total computation times for GMM estimation ($K=3$) on the NordPool dataset.
-Table~\ref{tab:1} reports the total time across 10 runs of EM, each with a different random initialization (and under both spherical and tied covariances in case of $\boldeta_l$), and then selecting the best model using the Bayesian Information Criterian (BIC) score.
-We find that the computational times are small and suitable for practical real-time deployment.
-Unsurprisingly, the optimization time is identical for both approaches.
+\xreplaced{Table~\ref{tab:1} reports GMM fitting times on the NordPool dataset using the FixedEM algorithm.
+For $\bxi$ and $\Omega$, we sweep $K \in \{1,\dots,10\}$ with 10 random initializations per $K$ and select the best model by BIC.
+For each $\boldeta_l$, we fix $K=3$ and fit under both tied and spherical covariance structures with 10 initializations each.
+The per-line fitting time is consequently much smaller than that of $\Omega$, since fewer candidate models are evaluated.}{We compare total computation times for GMM estimation ($K=3$) on the NordPool dataset.
+Table~\ref{tab:1} reports the total time across 10 runs of EM, each with a different random initialization (and under both spherical and tied covariances in case of $\boldeta_l$), and then selecting the best model using the Bayesian Information Criterian (BIC) score.} \xreplaced{Due to the small size of the network, the optimization time for both approaches is relatively small.
+For the constraint-informed approach, the total computational time is 19.0 seconds, which is suitable for practical real-time deployment.}{We find that the computational times are small and suitable for practical real-time deployment.} Moreover, the per-line fits for $\boldeta_l$ are independent and can be trivially parallelized.